JustinYeoh93/go-projects/semver/README.md

 I've dug through quite a few docs and most successful nested modules have a common root module.
 This is ever clear when looking at this diagram. https://github.com/golang/go/wiki/Modules#faqs--multi-module-repositories.

 As it shows, it is first referring to the root module, then trickles down to the nested module.

+### Result
+This is proven true with https://github.com/JustinYeoh93/go-projects/releases/tag/semver%2Fmod1%2Fv0.0.1.
+There is also no need for a release on the VCS, only the existance of the tag.

+# Conclusion
+There was initially another test expected.
+- Only a single layer nest is allowed

+However, the above test has proven that as long as the mod exist from the root repo onwards, you can nest all ya want.